 What if it rains or snows?

 The NJIT Alternative Spring Break will take place rain or shine.
-In the event of a state of emergency that will require a cancellation of events, we will contact you.
+In the event of a state of emergency that will require a cancelation of events, we will contact you.
 Please make every effort to attend every day you have committed to.